Golf-McIlroy trails U.S. Open leader Hadwin by one, Mickelson struggles | Sports-Games

 Among a pack of seven golfers sitting two shots off the pace was former world number one and 2016 U.S. Open champion Dustin Johnson, who like Mickelson also decided to join the lucrative and controversial LIV series.
 Prior to the start of the round, a LIV Golf Twitter post read "Good Luck" and included headshots of the 15 players in the U.S. Open field who have joined its ranks.

 Of those golfers, none fared better than the long-hitting Johnson and the worst score of the bunch was the 12-over 82 carded by Australian Jed Morgan.
-Defending champion Jon Rahm, who needed two balls to birdie the last hole after two kids stole the one he used for his tee shot, was level with PGA Championship winner Justin Thomas and among a group sitting three shots back of Hadwin.
+Defending champion and world number two Jon Rahm was level with PGA Championship winner Justin Thomas and among a group sitting three shots back of Hadwin.

+Rahm unleashed a sizable fist pump after draining a 21-foot putt at the last for a rather unusual birdie that came after a wayward tee shot that led to two kids taking his ball.
+"To hit two wayward drives in the last two holes and somehow end up with two birdie putts and making the last one -- it's more the fact of making putt to break par on the first round of the U.S. Open," said Rahm.
+"It's quite a big deal."

 ALSO READ